metaDAOproject/futarchy/README.md

-# Meta-DAO Monorepo
+# Futarchy Monorepo

 ![License BSLv1.1](https://img.shields.io/badge/License-BSLv1.1-lightgray.svg)

-Monorepo that houses the Meta-DAO's programs.
-A description of these programs and what they do can be found at [themetadao.org](https://themetadao.org).
+Monorepo that houses programs helpful for futarchy.
+A description of these programs and what they do can be found at [docs.themetadao.org](https://docs.themetadao.org).

 ## Scripts